-9.1.
-Review Process Overview
+9.1 Review Process Overview

-All eligible applications will be evaluated using a 2-stage peer review process: (1) Peer review and (2) prioritization of grant applications by the CPRIT Scientific Review Council.
+All eligible applications will be evaluated using a 2-stage peer review process: (1) Peer review and (2) prioritization of grant applications by the CPRIT Scientific Review Council (SRC).
 In the first stage, applications will be evaluated by an independent peer review panel consisting of scientific experts, as well as advocate reviewers, using the criteria listed below.
-In the second stage, applications judged to be most meritorious by the peer review panels will be evaluated and recommended for funding by the CPRIT Scientific Review Council based on comparisons with applications from all of the peer review panels and programmatic priorities.
-Applications approved by the Scientific Review Council will be forwarded to the CPRIT Program Integration Committee (PIC) for review.
+In the second stage, applications judged to be most meritorious by the peer review panels will be evaluated and recommended for funding by the CPRIT SRC based on comparisons with applications from all of the peer review panels and programmatic priorities.
+Applications approved by the SRC will be forwarded to the CPRIT Program Integration Committee (PIC) for review.
 The PIC will consider factors including program priorities set by the Oversight Committee, portfolio balance across programs, and available funding.
 The CPRIT Oversight Committee will vote to approve each grant award recommendation made by the PIC.
-The grant award recommendations will be presented at an open meeting of the Oversight and eligible to vote.
+The grant award recommendations will be presented at an open meeting of the Oversight Committee and must be approved by two-thirds of the Oversight Committee members present and eligible to vote.
 The review process is described more fully in CPRIT's Administrative Rules, chapter 703, sections 703.6 to 703.8.

-9.2.
-Confidentiality of Review
+9.2 Confidentiality of Review

-Each stage of application review is conducted confidentially, and all CPRIT Scientific Peer Review Panel members, Scientific Review Council members, PIC members, CPRIT employees, and Oversight Committee members with access to grant application information are required to sign nondisclosure statements regarding the contents of the applications.
+Each stage of application review is conducted confidentially, and all CPRIT Scientific Peer Review Panel members, SRC members, PIC members, CPRIT employees, and Oversight Committee members with access to grant application information are required to sign nondisclosure statements regarding the contents of the applications.
 All technological and scientific information included in the application is protected from public disclosure pursuant to Health and Safety Code §102.262(b).

-Individuals directly involved with the review process operate under strict conflict of interest prohibitions.
-All CPRIT Scientific Peer Review Panel members and Scientific Review Council members are non-Texas residents.
+Individuals directly involved with the review process operate under strict conflict-of-interest prohibitions.
+All CPRIT Scientific Peer Review Panel members and SRC members are non-Texas residents.

 An applicant will be notified regarding the peer review panel assigned to review the grant application.
 Peer review panel members are listed by panel on CPRIT's website.
-By submitting a grant application, the applicant agrees and understands that the only basis for reconsideration of a grant application is limited to an undisclosed Conflict of Interest as set forth in CPRIT's Administrative Rules, chapter 703, section 703.9.
+By submittinga grant application, the applicant agrees and understands that the only basis for reconsideration of a grant application is limited to an undisclosed Conflict of Interest as set forth in CPRIT's Administrative Rules, chapter 703, section 703.9.

-Communication regarding the substance of a pending application is prohibited between the grant applicant (or someone on the grant applicant's behalf) and the following individuals: an Oversight Committee Member, a PIC Member, a Scientific Review Panel member, or a Scientific Review Council member.
+Communication regarding the substance of a pending application is prohibited between the grant applicant (or someone on the grant applicant's behalf) and the following individuals: an Oversight Committee member, a PIC member, a Scientific Review Panel member, or a SRC member.
 Applicants should note that the CPRIT PIC comprises the CPRIT Chief Executive Officer, the Chief Scientific Officer, the Chief Prevention Officer, the Chief Product Development Officer, and the Commissioner of State Health Services.
 The prohibition on communication begins on the first day that grant applications for the particular grant mechanism are accepted by CPRIT and extends until the grant applicant receives notice regarding a final decision on the grant application.
-The prohibition on communication does not apply to the time period when RFAs are announced and CARS opens.
+The prohibition on communication does not apply to the time period prior to the opening of CARS.
 Intentional, serious, or frequent violations of this rule may result in the disqualification of the grant application from further consideration for a grant award.

-9.3.
-Review Criteria
+9.3 Review Criteria